-The $2.4 billion Parramatta Light Rail will connect Westmead to Carlingford via the Parramatta CBD and Camellia, revitalising the region and communities along the route.
-Major construction to deliver the light rail program began in 2020, with the network expected to commence services in 2023.
+The Parramatta Light Rail will connect Westmead to Carlingford via the Parramatta CBD and Camellia, revitalising the region and communities along the route.
+Major construction on Eat Street commenced mid-2020 and was completed in October 2021.

 Transport for NSW acknowledges that building in the heart of an active city centre presents significant challenges.
-The Parramatta Light Rail will transport around 16000 customers every day into a new shared light rail and pedestrian zone within ‘Eat Street’, a famed dining precinct along Church Street, (between Market and George Streets, Parramatta), offering outdoor dining, bars, restaurants and cafés.
+The Parramatta Light Rail will transport around 16000 customers every day into a new shared light rail and pedestrian zone within ‘Eat Street’, a famed dining precinct along Church Street offering outdoor dining, bars, restaurants and cafés.